Cindy Prado Exposes Her Curves In A Revealing Bikini With A Palm Tree Print

 Cindy Prado left little to the imagination in her most recent Instagram update on Tuesday afternoon.
 The blond beauty flashed her petite figure as she revealed that fans could find her under the palm trees.

-In the sexy snaps, Cindy rocked a black bikini with a green palm tree print.
-The top fastened around her neck and behind her back while it flaunted her toned arms and shoulders and exposed her ample cleavage.
+In the snaps, Cindy rocked a black bikini with a green palm tree print.
+The top fastened around her neck and behind her back, allowing her to flaunt her toned arms and shoulders and exposed her ample cleavage.

-The bottoms featured a strap around her tiny waist while hugging her round booty tightly and putting her long, lean legs in the spotlight.
-Her flat tummy and killer abs were also on display in the snaps.
+The bottoms featured a strap around Cindy’s waist while hugging her round booty tightly and putting her long, lean legs in the spotlight.
+Her flat tummy was also on display in the photos.
 She accessorized the style with a pair of gold earrings, multiple rings on her fingers, and a thick gold chain and pendant around her neck.

 In the first two photos, Cindy arched her back and tilted her head while grabbing at her bikini as she posed in front of some green foliage on a sunny day.
-The final two shots were closeup snaps, which featured her serving up some sexy looks for the camera.
+The final two shots were close-up images, which featured her serving up some sexy looks for the camera.

-Cindy wore her long, blond hair parted to the side.
-She styled the long locks in voluminous waves that were seen falling down her back and tumbling over her shoulders.
+Cindy wore her long blond hair parted to the side.
+She styled her locks in voluminous waves that fell down her back and tumbled over her shoulders.

-She stunned with a bombshell makeup look.
-The application appeared to include mascara-covered lashes and black winged eyeliner, as well as smoky eye shadow and defined brows.

-She looked to complemented her bronzed skin with heavy pink blush on the apples of her cheeks and a shimmering glow on her nose, chin, forehead, and under eyes.
+The model stunned with a bombshell makeup look.
+The application appeared to include mascara-covered lashes and black winged eyeliner, as well as smoky eyeshadow and defined brows.
+She looked to complement her bronzed skin with heavy pink blush on the apples of her cheeks and a shimmering glow on her nose, chin, forehead, and under eyes.
 She seemed to complete the glam look with pink gloss on her lips.

-Cindy’s over 1.4 million followers couldn’t get enough of the racy snaps, clicking the like button more than 7,900 times within the first 30 minutes after the post was published to her account.
-Fans also hit up the comments section to leave over 120 remarks on the snaps.
+Cindy’s over 1.4 million followers couldn’t get enough of the racy snaps, clicking the “like” button more than 7,900 times within the first 30 minutes after the post was published to her account.
+Fans also hit up the comments section to leave over 120 replies.

 “Wow super looking,” one follower wrote.